yalue/cuda_scheduling_examiner_mirror/README.md

     benchmarks.
 If unset, benchmarks will not call cudaSetDevice by default.>, "base_result_directory": <String, defaulting to "./results".
-This is the directory into which individual JSON files from each benchmark will be written.>,
+This is the directory into which individual JSON files from each benchmark will be written.
+It must already exist.>,
   "benchmarks": [
     {
       "filename": <String.
 Required.
-The name of the benchmark file.>, "log_name": <String.
+The path to the benchmark file, relative to the current working directory.>,
+      "log_name": <String.
 Optional.
 The filename of the JSON log for this particular benchmark.
-If not provided, this benchmark's log will be given a default name based on its filename, process and thread ID.>, "thread_count": <Number.
+If not provided, this benchmark's log will be given a default name based on its filename, process and thread ID.
+If this doesn't start with '/', it will be relative to base_result_directory.>,
+      "thread_count": <Number.
 Required, but may be ignored.
 The number of CUDA threads this benchmark should use.>,
       "block_count": <Number.
 Required, but may be ignored.
 The number of CUDA